-Table 86 Configuration > Log & Report > Log Setting > Active Log Summary
+Table 80 Configuration > Log & Report > Log Setting > Active Log Summary

 IABEL DESC RIPIIO N Active Log Summary If the Zyxel Device is set to controller mode, the AC section controls logs generated by the controller and the AP section controls logs generated by the managed APs.
-System log Use the System Log drop-down list to change the log settings for all of the log categories. disable all logs (red X) - do not log any information for any category for the system log or e-mail any logs to e-mail server 1 or 2. enable nomallogs (green check mark) - create log messages and alerts for all categories for the system log.
-If e-mail server 1 or 2 also has normal logs enabled, the Zyxel Device will e-mail logs to them. enable nomallogs and debug logs (yellow check mark) - create log messages, alerts, and debugging information for all categories.
-The Zyxel Device does not e-mail debugging information, even if this setting is selected.
-Remote Server 1~4 For each remote server, use the $\mathbf{Sele}\mathbf{c}\mathbf{tion}$ drop-down list to change the log settings for all of the log categories. disable all logs (red X) - do not send the remote server logs for any log category. enable nomallogs (green check mark) - send the remote server log messages and alerts for all log categories. enable normal logs and debug logs (yellow check mark) - send the remote server log messages, alerts, and debugging information for all log categories.
+System log Use the System Log drop-down list to change the log settings for all of the log categories. disable all logs (red X) - do not log any information for any category for the system log or email any logs to email server 1 or 2. enable nomallogs (green check mark) - create log messages and alerts for all categories for the system log.
+If email server 1 or 2 also has normal logs enabled, the Zyxel Device will email logs to them. enable nomal logs and debug logs (yellow check mark) - create log messages, alerts, and debugging information for all categories.
+The Zyxel Device does not email debugging information, even if this setting is selected.
+Remote Server 1~4 For each remote server, use the \mathbf{Se} le \mathbf{c} tion drop-down list to change the log settings for all of the log categories. disable all logs (red X) - do not send the remote server logs for any log category. enable normallogs (green check mark) - send the remote server log messages and alerts for all log categories. enable normal logs and debug logs (yellow check mark) - send the remote server log messages, alerts, and debugging information for all log categories.
 This field is a sequential value, and it is not associated with a specific address.
 Log Category This field displays each category of messages.
 It is the same value used in the Display and Category fields in the View Log tab.
 The Default category includes debugging messages generated by open source software.
 System log Select which events you want to log by Log Category.
-There are three choices: disable all logs (red X) - do not log any information from this category enable normallogs (green checkmark) - create log messages and alerts from this category enable normal logs and debug logs (yellow check mark) - create log messages, alerts, and debugging information from this category; the Zyxel Device does not e-mail debugging information, however, even if this setting is selected.
-Remote Server 1~4 Syslog For each remote server, select what information you want to log from each Log Category (except All Logs; see below).
-Choices are: disable all logs (red X) - do not log any information from this category enable normallogs (green checkmark) - log regular information and alerts from this category enable normal logs and debug logs (yellow check mark) - log regular information, alerts, and debugging information from this category OK Click this to save your changes and return to the previous screen.
-Cancel Click this to return to the previous screen without saving your changes.
+There are three choices: disable all logs (red X) - do not log any information from this category enable nomallogs (green checkmark) - create log messages and alerts from this category enable normal logs and debug logs (yellow check mark) - create log messages, alerts, and debugging information from this category; the Zyxel Device does not email debugging information, however, even if this setting is selected.
+Remote Server 1~4 Syslog information, however, even if this setting is selected.
+For each remote server, select what information you want to log from each Log Category information, however, even if this setting is selected.
+For each remote server, select what information you want to log from each Log Category (except All Logs; see below).
+Choices are: information, however, even if this setting is selected.
+For each remote server, select what information you want to log from each Log Category (except All Logs; see below).
+Choices are: disable all logs (red X) - do not log any information from this category information, however, even if this setting is selected.
+For each remote server, select what information you want to log from each Log Category (except All Logs; see below).
+Choices are: disable all logs (red X) - do not log any information from this category enable nomal logs (green checkmark) - log regular information and alerts from this category enable nomal logs and debug logs (yellow check mark) - log regular information, alerts, and

-CHAPTER 19 File Manager
+CHAPTER 18 File Manager